 Do you remember having to download your books to a flash drive to take to your accountant?
 Those days are long gone, and we now have cloud accounting.
 On this show, Jason Lawhorn of Lawhorn CPA Group joins us to talk about how cloud accounting affects accountants and CPAs.

-Founded by Jeff Lawhorn in 1979, Lawhorn CPA Group started as a family business offering accounting services and developed over the years into more than the traditional accounting firm.
-The group leverages on technology and is today associated with a variety of services and brands, including auditing, marketing, and processing of credit cards.
+Founded by Jeff Lawhorn in 1979, Lawhorn CPA Group started as a family business offering accounting services and developed over the years into more than a traditional accounting firm.
+The group leverages technology and is today associated with a variety of services and brands, including auditing, marketing, and processing of credit cards.

 - Lawhorn CPA’s early adoption of the virtual office cloud platform.